-The University attempts to provide for all students an environment that is conducive to scholarship, social growth, and individual selfdiscipline.
-Students are expected to abide by local, state, and federal laws and University rules and regulations on the campus and in the community.
-The coordinator of Judicial Affairs administers student behavior policy, advises the All-University Hearing Board, hearing officers, and University police, and provides educational support programs for student behavior.
+The university attempts to provide for all students an environment that is conducive to scholarship, social growth and individual self-discipline.
+Students are expected to abide by local, state and federal laws and university rules and regulations on the campus and in the community.
+The director of Judicial Affairs administers student behavior policy, advises the All-University Hearing Board, hearing officers and university police, and provides educational support programs for student behavior.

-Regional Campus students are subject to University student behavior policy; however, each Regional Campus has two resident hearing officers and a conduct coordinator.
+Regional Campus students are subject to university student behavior policy; however, each Regional Campus has two resident hearing officers and a conduct coordinator.